betajs/betajs-dynamics/README.md

-# betajs-dynamics 0.0.1
+# betajs-dynamics 0.0.18

-BetaJS-Dynamics is a dynamic dom templating engine.
+BetaJS-Dynamics is a dynamic DOM templating engine.

 ## Status